-To the average person, it is the classic two-tone Rolex Datejust that is most emblematic of the brand.
+To the average person, it is the classic two-tone Rolex Datejust that is model most emblematic of the brand.
 The Datejust is Rolex’s best-selling watch of all time and the 36mm model in stainless steel and yellow gold became an absolute icon during the peak of its popularity in the 1980s.
-Instantly recognizable, and arguably one of the most important models that Rolex has ever created, the classic two-tone Datejust 36 remains shockingly affordable on the pre-owned market relative to the brand’s other models.
+Instantly recognizable, and arguably one of the most important watches that Rolex has ever created, the classic two-tone Datejust 36 remains shockingly affordable on the pre-owned market relative to the brand’s other mega-famous models.

 Because it is such a staple of Rolex’s catalog, the classic two-tone Rolex Datejust with a fluted bezel has been continuously available over the years, and it can now be found in a number of different forms on the pre-owned market.
-This availability has historically helped to keep prices down; however as the values for all of Rolex’ other watches have increased over the years, the classic two-tone Datejust has suddenly become undervalued when searching for a used Rolex.
+This availability has historically helped to keep prices down; however, as the values for all of Rolex’s other watches continue to increase over the years, the classic two-tone Datejust has suddenly become an undervalued option for those searching for a used Rolex.

 Whether you choose the ref.
 1601 with its pie-pan dial and acrylic crystal, the ref.
 16013 with its flat dial and acrylic crystal, or the ref.
 16233 with its flat dial and sapphire crystal, you can add one of these classic Rolex designs to your collection for anywhere between $5k and $8k on the pre-owned market, and this represents only a minor premium in price compared to their stainless steel counterparts.

 On the modern side of things, the ref.
-116233 offers much of the same look and feel of the current-production model with its solid-link bracelet and redesigned case with thicker lugs.
-However, with an open market price of several thousand dollars less than the current version, the reference 116233 represents only a small increase in price over the previous 5-digit generation and a highly attractive option for buyers on the secondary market.
+116233 offers much of the same look and feel as the current-production model with its solid-link bracelet and redesigned case with thicker lugs.
+However, with an open market price of several thousand dollars less than the current version, the Datejust 36 reference 116233 represents a relatively small increase in cost over the previous 5-digit generation and a highly attractive option for buyers on the secondary market.

 Rolex Day-Date President Watches